dive-into-machine-learning/dive-into-machine-learning/README.md

 * ["How would your curriculum for a machine learning beginner look like?"](https://sebastianraschka.com/faq/docs/ml-curriculum.html) by Sebastian Raschka.
 A selection of the core online courses and books for getting started with machine learning and gaining expert knowledge.
 It contextualizes Raschka's own book, [_Python Machine Learning_](https://github.com/rasbt/python-machine-learning-book) (which I would have linked to anyway!)
 See also [`pattern_classification` GitHub repository](https://github.com/rasbt/pattern_classification) maintained by the author, which contains IPython notebooks about various machine learning algorithms and various data science related resources.
 * [Materials for Learning Machine Learning](http://jacksimpson.co/materials-for-learning-machine-learning/) by Jack Simpson
-* Courses by cloud vendors (may be specific to their tools/platforms)
+* Courses by cloud vendors (might be specific to their tools/platforms)
     * [Machine Learning Crash Course from Google](https://developers.google.com/machine-learning/crash-course/) with TensorFlow APIs.
 This is Google's fast-paced, practical introduction to machine learning which features a series of lessons with video lectures, real-world case studies, and hands-on practice exercises.
     *  [Amazon AWS](https://aws.amazon.com/training/learning-paths/machine-learning/) Amazon have open up their internal training to the public and also offer certification.
 30 courses - 45+ hours of content.
 * [Machine Learning for Developers](http://xyclade.github.io/MachineLearning/) is another good introduction, perhaps better if you're more familiar with Java or Scala.
 It introduces machine learning for a developer audience using Smile, a machine learning library that can be used both in Java and Scala.